• Home

 by Sarah

 With the movie Black Panther Two just around the corner, I figure it is a great time for this Black Panther Unit Study Lesson Plan!
 In Disney’s Black Panther, we learn about a young man named T’Challa who inherits the fictitious country of Wakanda after the death of his father.
-Young and still learning the ropes of a being a leader, he must face Killmonger, a rival who would like to overthrow him and reclaim his own power after being exiled.
+Young and still learning the ropes of being a leader, he must face Killmonger, a rival who would like to overthrow him and reclaim his power after being exiled.

 Black Panther Unit Study Lesson Plan